evoldoers/historian/README.md

   -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchmax      Set kmer threshold to use all available memory (default) -kmatchoff      No kmer threshold, do full DP
+  -upgma          Use UPGMA, not neighbor-joining, to estimate tree

 Model-fitting and event-counting options:
   -recon &lt;file&gt;, -nexusrecon &lt;file&gt;, -stockrecon &lt;file&gt;